sgjava/alarmbian/README.md

 ## Install Supervisor
 Supervisor will be used to start all the jobs up required for Alarmbian.
 We will place all logs in ~/logs.
+Make sure you edit individual conf files and change `username` to your actual username.
 * `cd`
 * `mkdir logs`
 * `sudo apt install supervisor`